taurusilver7/pokedex/README.md

 Start the pokemon page with a dependency.
 Add [extract-colors](https://www.npmjs.com/package/extract-colors) & customize the extract options.

+Create a function `getPokemonInfo` to populate the pokemon information from different api-requests.

-Create a image element & set its source to the id value from params. the params value is obtained from the events in other pages that led to the pokemon page.
+Create a image element & set its source to the id value from params.
+The params value is obtained from the events in other pages that led to the pokemon page.

-Create a function to extract the most dominant color from a pokemon image & set the root accent property to the application.
+Create a function to extract the most dominant color from a pokemon image & assign the color to a sass variable to apply it at multiple points.

-Create a function `getPokemonInfo` to populate the remaining information on the pokemon from different api-requests.
+Create a function to get the evolution_details of a pokemon using useCallback() hook to loop over a data multiple times.

+Get the pokemon abilities & moves from the api-route.
+Get a speices route & its evolution_chains from another api_route.

+get the location_encounters, and stats from the other api_routes.
+Dispatch the details to setCurrentPokemon global variable from pokemonSlice.

 ## Learn More